DeGrizzyOne/ToDo-Project-OLD/README.md

 This is the ReadME.mk-file for the ToDo-List Project.
-The Goal of this Project is a deeper understanding of Django, Python, HTML, CSS and JS. testing pull
+The Goal of this Project is a deeper understanding of Django, Python, HTML, CSS and JS.